Senior Lecturer in Design and Contextual Studies

 Teaching and supervision

-I am involved in PhD co-supervision.
+I am also involved in PhD co-supervision.

 Research interests for potential research students